rails/rails/guides/source/configuring.md

 * `secrets.secret_key_base` is used for specifying a key which allows sessions for the application to be verified against a known secure key to prevent tampering.
 Applications get `secrets.secret_key_base` initialized to a random key present in `config/secrets.yml`.

 * `config.serve_static_assets` configures Rails itself to serve static assets.
-Defaults to true, but in the production environment is turned off as the server software (e.g. Nginx or Apache) used to run the application should serve static assets instead.
+Defaults to true, but in the production environment is turned off as the server software (e.g. NGINX or Apache) used to run the application should serve static assets instead.
 Unlike the default setting set this to true when running (absolutely not recommended!) or testing your app in production mode using WEBrick.
 Otherwise you won't be able use page caching and requests for files that exist regularly under the public directory will anyway hit your Rails app.

 * `config.session_store` is usually set up in `config/initializers/session_store.rb` and specifies what class to use to store the session.
 Possible values are `:cookie_store` which is the default, `:mem_cache_store`, and `:disabled`.
 The last one tells Rails not to deal with sessions.
 Custom session stores can also be specified: